 Radiation oncology billing can be a complex experience.
 Many radiation oncologists struggle with the billing process, including the billing and coding guidelines that ensure a smooth reimbursement process.
 Besides the complexity, radiation oncologists may feel as if they’re under more scrutiny since their specialty typically affords higher reimbursement rates.

-By utilizing these medical billing tips, your radiation oncology practice can take advantage of a streamlined billing process - with minimal delays or denials so you can achieve the revenue cycle management you need to succeed!
+By being familiar with common radiation oncology CPT codes and utilizing these medical billing tips, your radiation oncology practice can take advantage of a streamlined billing process - with minimal delays or denials so you can achieve the revenue cycle management you need to succeed!

 - Why Accurate & Efficient Medical Billing is Essential for Radiation Oncology Practices